idenng0412/econ1626_ai-future-forecast/forecast.md

 At the global level, developing economies that relied on labour-cost arbitrage experience declining participation in global supply chains, deepening economic divergence between advanced and developing economies.

 By 2030, logistics networks become more productive but also more concentrated, widening inequality between dominant platforms and smaller firms while workers and developing economies bear much of the adjustment cost.
-In this scenario, technological progress continues but rising market power and uneven distribution of gains generate public resistance to further AI adoption if broader social welfare benefits are left unchecked.
+In this scenario, technological progress continues, but rising market power and uneven distribution of gains generate public resistance to further AI adoption if broader social welfare benefits are left unchecked.

 # Policy Playbook
 | Policy Option | Who is Responsible | When to Deploy | Limitation | Mitigation | KPIs |